In This Guide — 20 Strategic Topics

 Negotiate reasonable minimums: Push back on exorbitant minimums (like 72-core per CPU).
 Provide usage data to argue for a lower starting point.
 Pre-negotiate unit pricing for true-up licences at the same discounted rate.

 True-up windows: Set annual intervals.
-Negotiate carry-forward allowances — e.g. 5% overuse settled at renewal without breach.
+Negotiate carry-forward allowances (e.g. 5% overuse settled at renewal without breach).
 Pre-define what happens with overage (purchase at agreed rate, not list price).

 M&A clauses: If you acquire a company, ability to add their licences at predetermined rate.
 If you divest, transfer licences without penalty.

-Broadcom's hard-nosed negotiation approach and increased focus on compliance enforcement require procurement teams to master negotiation levers, maintain audit readiness, demand support quality, and build disciplined governance.
+Broadcom’s hard-nosed negotiation approach and increased focus on compliance enforcement require procurement teams to master negotiation levers, maintain audit readiness, demand support quality, and build disciplined governance.
+For a tactical playbook, see our guide on negotiating VMware ELAs and subscriptions under Broadcom.
+If you are already facing a Broadcom audit, our Broadcom licence audit defence service provides immediate support.

 | Lever | How to Use It | Caution |